DKYOO/EggTimer/README.md

 Hello everyone this is my IOS development repo.

-I'll try to create my own projects and looking for job offers.
+I'll try to create my own projects on Objective-C, Swift and SwiftUI, looking for job offers.